 Well, don't you worry traveller, we've got your back!
 We may not control the weather on the top of the mountains, but we can surely help you to be prepared and carry all the necessary things on you.
 Right from important things to carry to basic things which makes a huge difference when you are climbing through the snow.
 Be as excited as you want for your adventure trip, you won't have to worry about things to carry in your backpack!

-We are giving you a checklist for things to carry for trekking that will make you snow trek ready right away!
+We are giving you a checklist for things to carry while trekking that will make you snow trek ready right away!

-Things To Carry On A Snow Trek (Basics You Should Pack For A Snow Trek)Let’s start with all the necessary things you should carry for heading on your snow trek adventure.
+Things to Carry while Trekking Through Snow (Basics You Should Pack For A Snow Trek)Let’s start with all the necessary things to carry while trekking on your next snow trek adventure.

 1. Trekking ShoesYou should carry waterproof trekking shoes which have a good grip.
 You can travel in your sports shoes till the base camp but once you start your trek, you must change into your trekking shoes.
 Investing in good quality will be worth.